Brent Primus: Post-title era

 As the first fight after losing his title, Primus faced Tim Wilde at Bellator: Birmingham on May 4, 2019.
 He won the fight via gogoplata in the first round.

 Primus was expected to face Peter Queally at Bellator 240 on February 22, 2020.
 However, Queally was forced to withdraw from the bout due to knee injury and was subsequently replaced by Chris Bungard.
 Primus won the bout via neck-crank submission in the 1st round.

 On April 17, 2021, Primus announced signing a new 6-fight contract.

 Primus faced Islam Mamedov on July 31, 2021, at Bellator 263.
 He lost the bout via split decision.

 Primus faced Benson Henderson on October 16, 2021, at Bellator 268.
 He won the fight via unanimous decision.

 Primus faced Alexandr Shabliy at Bellator 282 on June 24, 2022.
 He lost the bout via TKO in the second round.

 Lightweight Grand Prix

-After an original contestant of the $1 million Bellator Lightweight World Grand Prix, Sidney Outlaw, was suspended for a positive drug test, Primus replaced him for the quater-final bout against Mansour Barnaoui on May 12, 2023, at Bellator 296.
+After an original contestant of the $1 million Bellator Lightweight World Grand Prix, Sidney Outlaw, was suspended for a positive drug test, Primus replaced him for the quarter-final bout against Mansour Barnaoui on May 12, 2023, at Bellator 296.
+Primus won the back-and-forth bout by unanimous decision.

+In the semifinals, Primus faced reigning champion Usman Nurmagomedov on 7 October 2023, at Bellator 300.
+He originally lost the fight by unanimous decision but that result was overturned by CSAC when Nurmagomedov tested positive for prescription drug that contained a banned substance.

+Professional Fighters League

+Primus started the 2024 season with a bout against Bruno Miranda on April 12, 2024 at PFL 2.
+He won the fight due to a rear-naked choke submission.

+Primus next faced Solomon Renfro at PFL 5 on June 21, 2024 Renfro would miss the Lightweight limit weighing in at 157.4 pounds.
+Primus would win the fight via submission in the third round and thus secure himself the top seed for the playoff section of the PFL Lightweight tournament.

+Primus faced Clay Collard in the semifinals of the 2024 Lightweight tournament on August 16, 2024 at PFL 8.
+He won the fight by unanimous decision.

+In the final, Primus faced Gadzhi Rabadanov on November 29, 2024, at PFL 10.
+He lost the fight by knockout in the third round.

+On February 26, 2025, the promotion officially revealed that Primus will join the 2025 PFL Lightweight Tournament.

+In the quarterfinal, Primus was scheduled to face Alexandr Shabliy on April 18, 2025, at PFL 3.
+However, Shabliy withdrew from the tournament due to undisclosed reasons and was replaced by Vinicius Sacchelli Cenci.
+Primus won the fight via a rear-naked choke submission in the third round.

+In the semifinals, Primus faced Alfie Davis.
+He lost the bout via unanimous decision.